shakaihatsu/loggee/README.md

 Overview
 --------

-Loggee is a simple yet powerful, light-weight, easy-to-use, highly customizable automatic logging module that can take care of the very important yet troublesome task of logging in your Java EE application.
+LoggEE is a simple yet powerful, light-weight, easy-to-use, highly customizable automatic logging module that can take care of the very important yet troublesome task of logging in your Java EE application.
 Usint AOP techniques, with a well designed codebase, it is capable of logging almost anything and everything your application may need to be logged.

-Using CDI itself, the current implementation of Loggee supports only other applications that also use CDI.
+Using CDI itself, the current implementation of LoggEE supports only other applications that also use CDI.
-Loggee uses slf4j as the backing logging framework.
+LoggEE uses slf4j as the backing logging framework.

 How to install
 --------------

-Loggee is a Maven project.
+LoggEE is a Maven project.
 Once it has been cloned, it can be installed into any Maven repository and then added as a dependency into any other Maven project.

 How to use
 ----------

-1. Add Loggee as a Maven dependency
+1. Add LoggEE as a Maven dependency
 2. Add a provider for _slf4j_ as a Maven dependency, unless your container (e.g. application server) does this for you
 3. Add ```loggee.api.LoggeeInterceptor``` to your ```beans.xml``` as an interceptor, like this:
 ```xml